mlcommons/inference/loadgen/README.md

 ## Quick Start

     git clone --recurse-submodules https://github.com/mlperf/inference.git mlperf_inference
-    cd mlperf_inference

-To build as a python module:

-    cd loadgen
+    cd mlperf_inference/loadgen
     CFLAGS="-std=c++14" python setup.py bdist_wheel
     pip install --force-reinstall dist/mlperf_loadgen-0.5a0-cp27-cp27mu-linux_x86_64.whl
     python demos/py_demo_single_stream.py

-Note: The *.whl filename may differ on your system.
-There should only be one resulting whl file for you to use.
+This will fetch the loadgen source, build and install the loadgen as a python module, and run a simple end-to-end demo.
+The exact *.whl filename may differ on your system, but there should only be one resulting whl file for you to use.

-See [demos/py_demo_single_stream.py](demos/py_demo_single_stream.py) for how to import and use the load generator from python.
+A summary of the test results can be found in the *"mlperf_log_summary.txt"* logfile.

+For a timeline visualization of what happened during the test, open the *"mlperf_trace.json"* file in Chrome:
+* Type “chrome://tracing” in the address bar, then drag-n-drop the json.
+* This may be useful for SUT performance tuning and understanding + debugging the loadgen.

-To build as a C++ library:
+To build the loadgen as a C++ library, rather than a python module:

+    git clone --recurse-submodules https://github.com/mlperf/inference.git mlperf_inference
+    cd mlperf_inference
     make mlperf_loadgen
-    cp out/MakefileGnProj/obj/loadgen/libmlperf_loadgen.a <dst>
+    cp out/MakefileGnProj/obj/loadgen/libmlperf_loadgen.a .

-### C++ library

 ## Overview